wxifaras/vnetpeersyncpoc/README.md

 Here's what each property means:

+- `SubscriptionOne`: The ID of your Hub Azure subscription.
-- `SubscriptionId`: The ID of your Azure subscription.
+- `SubscriptionTwo`: The ID of your Spoke Azure subscription.
+- `ResourceGroupOne`: The name of the resource group where your Hub VNET is located.
-- `ResourceGroup`: The name of the resource group where your VNets are located.
+- `ResourceGroupTwo`: The name of the resource group where your Spoke VNET is located.
-- `Vnet1`: The name of the first VNet in the peering.
+- `Vnet1`: The name of the Hub VNet.
-- `Vnet2`: The name of the second VNet in the peering.
+- `Vnet2`: The name of the Spoke VNet.
-- `VnetPeerName`: The name of the VNet peering.
+- `VnetPeerName`: The name of the Hub VNet peer.

 ## Authentication
 The POC uses the [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/azure/sdk/authentication/?tabs=command-line) to authenticate.